matlab-actions/run-build/README.md

 Starting in R2022b, the MATLAB&reg; build tool provides a standard programming interface to create and run tasks in a uniform and efficient way.
 For example, you can create tasks that identify code issues, run tests, and package a toolbox in a single build file in your project root folder, and then invoke the build tool to run these tasks.
 For more information, see [Overview of MATLAB Build Tool](https://www.mathworks.com/help/matlab/matlab_prog/overview-of-matlab-build-tool.html).

-The [Run MATLAB Build](#run-matlab-build) action enables you to invoke the MATLAB build tool on a [self-hosted](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners) or [GitHub&reg;-hosted](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners) runner:
+The [Run MATLAB Build](#run-matlab-build) action enables you to invoke the MATLAB build tool on a [GitHub&reg;-hosted](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners) or [self-hosted](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners) runner:
+- To use a GitHub-hosted runner, include the [Setup MATLAB](https://github.com/matlab-actions/setup-matlab/) action in your workflow to set up your preferred MATLAB release (R2021a or later) on the runner.
-- To use a self-hosted runner, you must set up a computer with MATLAB as your self-hosted runner and register the runner with GitHub Actions.
+- To use a self-hosted runner, set up a computer with MATLAB as your runner and register the runner with GitHub Actions.
+(On self-hosted UNIX&reg; runners, you can also use the **Setup MATLAB** action instead of having MATLAB installed.)
 The runner uses the topmost MATLAB release on the system path to execute your workflow.
-- To use a GitHub-hosted runner, you must include the [Setup MATLAB](https://github.com/matlab-actions/setup-matlab/) action in your workflow to set up your preferred MATLAB release (R2021a or later) on the runner.

 ## Examples
 Use the **Run MATLAB Build** action to run a build using the MATLAB build tool.
 You can use this action to run the tasks in your build file.
 (By default, the action looks for a build file named `buildfile.m` in the root of your repository.)
 To use the **Run MATLAB Build** action, you need MATLAB R2022b or a later release.

 ### Run Default Tasks in Build File
-On a self-hosted runner, run the default tasks in a build file named `buildfile.m` in the root of your repository as well as all the tasks on which they depend.
+On a self-hosted runner that has MATLAB installed, run the default tasks in a build file named `buildfile.m` in the root of your repository as well as all the tasks on which they depend.
 To run the tasks, specify the **Run MATLAB Build** action in your workflow.

 ```yaml
 name: Run Default Tasks in Build File